Imagine a train ride, rolling across the countryside, through the mountain passes, and through historic towns.

 It's an impressive train by any measure, but these locomotives date to 1941 and are 132 feet long, making them even more impressive.
 They also weigh an astounding 1.2 million pounds!

-Today, there’s only one location to take to one of these extraordinary trains, and that’s in Cheyenne (which is also a great place to live if you're looking to move beyond living paycheck to paycheck).
+Today, there's only one location to take to one of these extraordinary trains for special excursion tours, and that's in Cheyenne (which is also a great place to live if you're looking to move beyond living paycheck to paycheck).

 Bottom line

-As you think about your next trip or vacation destination, skip the pomp and circumstances and take a journey along the country’s rails instead.
+As you think about your next trip or vacation destination, skip the pomp and circumstance and take a journey along the country's rails instead.

-Even better, you can earn travel miles with many credit cards and explore the country without worrying about catching a flight or driving for hours.
+Even better, you can travel on a budget and explore the country without worrying about catching a flight or driving for hours.

 Easy-to-Earn Unlimited Rewards